Andre01001110/Warp-firmware/README.md

 - Execute `stty -echo` at the command line in the terminal window in which you will run the `JLinkRTTClient`.

 ### Introduction to using the menu and testing the OLED
 The menu contains all the functions you need for the device to work out of the box.
 Of particular note is the OLED Menu, which can be accessed with the `y` key.
-You should fine the following menu.
+You should find the following menu.
 ```
 	Select:
 	- '0' Clear Screen